-In the event that Jefferies determines that it is unable to manage a conflict of interest using one or more of the methods described in this Summary Conflicts Policy, it may decline to act on behalf of a client.
+In the event that Jefferies determines that it is unable to manage a conflict of interest using one or more of the methods described in this Summary Conflicts Policy, it shall decline to act on behalf of a client.
+If in doubt, always speak to your compliance officer.